<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://portugaldiving.com/?p=1377</guid>

 <description><![CDATA[“The Ocean at… Coruche” (“O Mar em Coruche”) is the exhibition Portugal Diving and the Coruche Municipality invites you to attend, from November 2nd to 30th, at the Coruche Museum and the Swimming Pools Building Lounge.
 Coruche, standing in between the ocean and inland, has long been benefiting on the Sorraia River navigability.
-The Sorraia &#8230; </p><p><a class="more-link block-button" href="http://portugaldiving.com/2011/10/underwater-photo-exhibition-takes-the-ocean-to-inland-portugal/">Continue reading &#187;</a>]]></description>
+The Sorraia &#8230; </p><p><a class="more-link block-button" href="https://portugaldiving.com/2011/10/underwater-photo-exhibition-takes-the-ocean-to-inland-portugal/">Continue reading &#187;</a>]]></description>

 <content:encoded><![CDATA[<p><a href="http://portugaldiving.com/2011/10/underwater-photo-exhibition-takes-the-ocean-to-inland-portugal/mupi_mar/" rel="attachment wp-att-1378"><img class="alignleft size-medium wp-image-1378 colorbox-1377" title="The Ocean at...
 Coruche" src="http://portugaldiving.com/wp-content/uploads/2011/10/mupi_mar-158x300.jpg" alt="" width="158" height="300" /></a>“The Ocean at… Coruche” (“O Mar em Coruche”) is the exhibition Portugal Diving and the <a title="Coruche Municipality" href="http://www.cm-coruche.pt/coruche/NoticiasEventos/Eventos/mar_coruche.htm" target="_blank">Coruche Municipality</a> invites you to attend, from November 2nd to 30th, at the <a href="http://www.museu-coruche.org/" target="_blank">Coruche Museum</a> and the Swimming Pools Building Lounge.
 Coruche, standing in between the ocean and inland, has long been benefiting on the Sorraia River navigability.
 The Sorraia is an important main water course, affluent of the Tagus that connects Coruche to the Atlantic Ocean.
 Proving it, are the numerous sea related roman artifacts at the Museum.
 After the last great water rise, 5000 years ago, we intend to bring back the ocean to Coruche.</p>